 A Wonderful Stroll Along The Seine

 Walking from the Louvre to the Arc de Triomphe along the Champs-Elysees was an unforgettable experience.
 People were going in every direction along the five lanes of sidewalks on either side of the congested Avenue in between.
-The sidewalk cafes were packed, and the stores were over run with tourists.
+The sidewalk cafes were packed, and the stores were overrun with tourists.
 I was particularly enamored by how quickly the Parian adopted Neymar because they had his picture plastered on many store windows along the route.
-However, I was most impressed by the Lamborgini rentals offered on the side streets adjacent to the Champs-Elysees.
-For two hundred Euros, I could drive my favorite exotic car for a half hour.
-I thought about it but quickly dismissed the idea because I believe I could get much better value for my two hundred and forty dollars.
-However, I saw many young men jumping at the offer and posing for pictures in front of their favorites cars.
+However, I was most impressed by the Lamborgini rentals on the side streets adjacent to the Champs-Elysees.
+For two hundred Euros, I could drive my favorite exotic car for half hour.
+I thought about it but quickly dismissed the idea because I believed I could get much better value for my two hundred and forty dollars.
+However, I saw many young men jumping at the offer and posing for pictures in front of their favorite cars.